edwzou/layers/litterbox/README.md

 Retrieve a clothing item (by CIID)
 Retrieve all clothing items (by UID, OID)

-Updating an item includes updating like count

-Might need a new system for likes so they aren’t updated 24/7

-New Table for Notification failures (Keeps track of all delivered/processed notifications)

-Might be better to use a different database than a relational databases, just by the volume of notifications

 POST /api/auth/login: Authenticate and log in a user.
 POST /api/auth/logout: Log out the currently authenticated user.
 POST /api/users/:id/follow: Follow a user.